The Garden Grazer

 • Tamari: Or substitute soy sauce, but I use tamari for gluten-free.

-• Dried parsley + dried thyme: Or substitute other spices and herbs to taste.
+• Italian seasoning: Or substitute other spices and herbs to taste.

 Customizing

-Veggies: Add other vegetables such as celery, sweet potatoes, tomatoes, zucchini, etc.
+Veggies: Add other vegetables such as celery, sweet potatoes, bell pepper, broccoli, peas, tomatoes, or zucchini.
+Or stir in a tablespoon of tomato paste for richer flavor.

 Storing

-Vegan rustic lentil potato soup in a bowl
+Close up view of rustic lentil potato soup with mushrooms in a white serving bowl

 For more inspiration, also browse all potato recipes or vegan soup recipes.